MThogersen/AutoHandSimulator/README.md

 # AutoHandSimulator
-A keyboard/mouse input to simulate movement and hand controls in the AutoHand package for Unity.
+A keyboard/mouse input to simulate movement and hand controls for the [AutoHand](https://assetstore.unity.com/packages/tools/physics/auto-hand-vr-physics-interaction-165323) package for Unity.

 ![ Alt text](AutoHandSim.gif)